YesItsKira/Ayaneo-Pocket-DS-Magnifier-App/README.md

 # Ayaneo Pocket DS Magnifier

+# This build is out of date.
+You can access the most up to date versions and all my other tools through a single app!
+PDS Utilities: https://github.com/YesItsKira/PDS-Utilities
 Ayaneo Pocket DS Magnifier is a small utility app made for the **AYANEO Pocket DS** (dual-screen Android handheld).

 It **mirrors the top screen onto the bottom screen** and turns the bottom screen into a **live magnifier**.
 This is especially useful in games when you want to zoom in on small UI elements (like a minimap) while still playing normally on the main screen.